astronomer/docs/astro/concepts.md

 - Access the Airflow UI for your hosted Airflow environments.
 - Customize Airflow resources without editing configuration files.
-- Manage security using role-based access control (RBAC).
+- Manage users and teams with role-based access control (RBAC).
 - Create and edit DAGs in the Astro Cloud IDE.
 - View data lineage for your data pipelines.